 Safety, simplicity, universal adoption | Limited integration, restricted advanced functions | |

-Messenger | Meta ecosystem, advanced bots, omnichannel | Perfectible security, Facebook dependency |
+Messenger | Meta ecosystem, advanced bots, omnichannel | Security could be improved, Facebook dependency |

-Slack | Internal collaboration, channel organization, extended integrations | Cost, learning curve, less suitable for external customers |
+Slack | Internal collaboration, channel organization, extensive integrations | Cost, learning, less suitable for external customers |

-Microsoft Teams | Microsoft 365 synergy, security, videoconferencing | Cumbersome interface, license costs |
+Microsoft Teams | Microsoft 365 Synergy, security, videoconferencing | Cumbersome interface, license cost |

 ClickUp | Project management + messaging, integrated AI, personalization | Complexity, learning curve |